kimonpope/Python-Challenge-1/README.md

 # Python-Scripts
 This is a collection of Python scripts I have developed in college.
-It it diviided into 4 challemges:
+Please feel free to review or even try these challenges.
+The source code for each challenge is provided in the "Python Code Challenges" folder.
+Some challenges require certain text files which are in the "Text Files for Code Challenges" folder.
+Happy Coding!
+It is divided into 4 challenges:

 ## Python Challenge #1

 There are a total of ten problems:

 1. Create str variables called product1, product2, and product3; assign them these strings that contain the product's name, product price, and number of items sold of this product: <br/>
 <code>'toaster,32.75,2'</code><br/>
 <code>'stock pot,56.25,5'</code><br/>
 <code>'measuring cup,8.95,10'</code><br/><br/>